Value Alignment Tax: Measuring Value Trade-offs in LLM Alignment: Empirical Findings

-Importantly, this relationship is distributional rather than normative.
-Alignment pressure concentrates on a limited subset of values, and VAT therefore identifies where amplified deviations are statistically more likely to arise.
+Amplification serves as a descriptive summary of alignment-induced shifts derived from the same Likert-based evaluations used throughout this study.
+This relationship is distributional rather than normative: alignment pressure concentrates on a limited subset of values, and VAT therefore identifies where amplified deviations are statistically more likely to arise.